onlyuser/NatLang/README.md

 About
 -----

-NatLang is a parser framework natural language processing.
+NatLang is a parser framework for natural language processing.
-It uses WordNet and a Yacc grammar to generate all interpretations of a sentence.
+It uses WordNet and a Yacc grammar to generate all possible interpretations of a sentence.
-WordNet determines individual word POS, while the Yacc grammar decides which sentence POS assignments are possible.
+Under this framework, WordNet provides word POS information and the Yacc grammar decides which full-sentence POS assignments are valid.

-NatLang generates a parse tree for each POS path that results in a successful parse, yielding a parse forest.
+For each full-sentence POS assignment, NatLang generates a parse tree.
-Additional analyses passes can then be applied to prune the parse forest (not demonstrated).
+Additional analyses passes can be applied to prune these parse trees down to a useful subset.

 For example: